dpasirst/double-ratchet-crux/README.md

 This version of double-ratchet was modified to support libcrux's formally verified cryptography.
 Not all of libcrux is formally verified and additional changes may be required.

-I also hope to use this as a base reference for a future `spqr` implementation.
+I also hope to use this as a base reference for a future `SPQR` implementation.

 [aead]: https://en.wikipedia.org/wiki/Authenticated_encryption#Authenticated_encryption_with_associated_data_(AEAD)